 Pop, rock, funk and soul

-At this MySpace site, are several live recordings of the group Bolo Bolo co-founded by me with Fabian (gtr) and Raul Biancardi (keys) and Eduardo Beltrao (bass), which in the 1980s was a busy UK club band, eventually making it out to Austria and Germany.
-The lead singer was Dorretta Carter, now a well known voice on the continent and other band members included a revolving cast of some the best drummers the UK has ever produced: Winston Clifford, Mike Bradley, Ralph Salmins, and Ian Thomas.
+At this website, are several live recordings of the group Bolo Bolo co-founded by me with Fabian (gtr) and Raul Biancardi (keys), Eduardo Beltrao (bass), and Ben Park (sax), which in the 1980s was a busy UK club band, eventually making it out to Austria and Germany.
+The lead singer was Dorretta Carter, now a well known voice on the continent and other band members included a revolving cast of some the best drummers the UK has ever produced: Winston Clifford, Mike Bradley, Ralph Salmins, Darren Abraham and Ian Thomas.
 I recommend checking out the funky little song Moving by Bolo Bolo (joint composition, horn arrangement by me).

 The band enjoyed a hit single in Austria (Freedom) and toured successfully there twice, including a support slot for Jethro Tull at a large festival outside Vienna.
 We also played at Manchester’s legendary Hacienda (1987) and at clubs in London’s West End such as the Limelight, Heaven, the Embassy, the WAG and Brixton’s Fridge.
 Gigs at jazz venues Ronnie Scotts and the Bass Clef were particular favourites.
-The band was very much a co-operative venture; everybody contributed songs and ideas, and was ‘run’ by two young managers from the US, David Riker and Dan Coughlin, who without any previous music management experience soon had the attention of A&R professionals and promoters with sheer charisma and ability to charm the media.
+The band was very much a co-operative venture; everybody contributed songs and ideas, and was managed by two entrepreneurial talents from the US, David Riker (now a noted filmmaker) and Dan Coughlin (a prominent radio journalist), who without any previous music management experience soon had the attention of A&R professionals and promoters with sheer charisma and ability to charm the media.
 Unfortunately, after nearly three superb years (1985-1988) the band broke up as economic pressures on individual members saw alternative careers pursued!
 Perhaps another year and… well, nevermind.

 Again in the same period I played in the horn section for a talented group called Mac and the Boys who quickly gained A&R interest and a live BBC Radio 1 slot, before internal fractures put paid to them.